IFTTT/ConnectSDK-Android/README.md

 	}
 }
 ```

+For more details about setting up Connect Button SDK for authentication, see [Enable a Connection](https://github.com/IFTTT/IFTTTSDK-Android-v2/blob/master/README.md#enable-a-connection).

 ## Advanced
 The SDK also exposes the core UI widget, `IftttConnectButton`, in case the pre-defined `SimpleConnectButton` doesn't suit your need.